dbarner1/react-native-alert-prompt/README.md

 | cancelButtonText              | string     | Yes        |   'Cancel'      | The text shown for the cancel option.        |
 | confirmButtonText              | string      | Yes        |    'Confirm'     | The text shown for the confirm option.        |
 | placeHolderText              | string      | Yes        |    'Enter here'     | The placeholder text shown in the text input.        |

+## Contributions/Suggestions
+Feel free to add issues and PRs.
+As with any project, there are things to improve!